StevenKolamkuzhiyil/SpringSecurity/README.md

 ## Getting Started

-Clone this repository and execute the application.
+Clone this repository and run the application in an IDE of your choice.

 ## Used Technologies